WilfredoN/programming-labs/README.md

-# programming-labs
-KHPI KN-924e Labs overview
+# This repository presents a structure of laboratory works for Programming subject

+## Author: Afanasiev Nikita, KN-924e

+## Year: 2024